How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 • This displays a drop-down as in fig 39.2d below.

-STEP 3: Select your preferred idle time out duration in minutes as in fig 39.2d below.
+STEP 3: Select your preferred idle time-out duration in minutes, as in Fig. 39.2d below.

-Note that selecting “None” will deactivate the idle time out feature.
+Note that selecting “None” will deactivate the idle time-out feature.

 Fig 39.2d

 • A timer console will be displayed as soon as the set maximum idle time remains 1 minute.
-The time will count down to zero and if the user does not interact with the software before it gets to zero, the user will be logged out of the application.
+The time will count down to zero, and if the user does not interact with the software before it gets to zero, the user will be logged out of the application.
 See an example below

 fig.27.3l

-STEP 4: Click “App Session Life Span (Days)” box as in fig 39.2e below.
+STEP 4: Click the “App Session Life Span (Days)” box as in Fig. 39.2e below.

 Fig 39.2e